 CFP Exam Requirements

-All candidates are required to pass the CFP certification exam, a computer-based exam taken over a three-day period.
+All candidates are required to pass the CFP certification exam, a computer-based exam taken over a three-day period in March, July and November.
 It is composed of 170 multiple-choice questions, which include stand-alone questions as well as item-set-style questions.

 In addition, candidates must prove that they have at least three years of full-time professional experience in the industry, or two years of apprenticeship in the industry, which is subject to further individualized requirements.